 The building became strained due to overcrowding, so plans were made to erect a building for the Queens Continuation School.
 The Board of Education decided to include vocational education as well.
 On September 9, 1929, our present building opened for the newly renamed Queens Vocational and Continuation School.
 In 1935 the school established full session vocational classes.
 The curriculum for boys included Automobile Repair, Printing, Machine, Radio, Sheet Metal and Electrical Shops; for girls, courses included Dressmaking and Beauty Culture.
 A Commercial Department course was available for both boys and girls.
 On November 25, 1936, the school was renamed Queens Vocational High School.

 The school added interscholastic sports and student activities through the early years, including Honor Society, Leaders’ Corps, Borough Discussion, Glee Club, and Honor Guard.

 Over the decades, new shop programs were added and others were either modified or discontinued as technology and workplace needs changed.
 In the 1980s, we eliminated our Machine Shop and Practical Nursing programs.
 Our Automation program is now Computer Technology, and our Radio Mechanics program is now Pre-Engineering.
 Also in the 1980s, we added “Technical” to our name to reflect our status as a Career and Technical Education school.
-Our newest career areas are Barbering, Cisco Networking, and Graphic Design.
+Our newest career areas are Barbering, Cisco Networking, Graphic Design, and Multimedia.